 Essential Oils & Their Aroma Families

-Before you start creating your own blends, get yourself acquainted with aroma families.
-Learning what group that each oil is in will help you when it is time to create your new blend.
+Before you start creating your own blends, get acquainted with essential oil aroma families.
+Understanding which aroma family the oil belongs to will help you bring to life the scents that you visualize.

-Essential oils tend to fall into one of eight categories or families:
+Essential oils fall into one of eight categories or families:

 2. Floral – Floral essential oils give off a lovely floral aroma that most people find pleasantly appealing.
 Oils in this family are also very versatile and blend well with most other oils.
 The floral aroma family includes chamomile, geranium, rose, juniper, and lavender.
 These oils are often used in skincare and beauty products.
 Most floral oils are good for depression and anxiety.
 The pleasant aroma of essential oils from the floral aroma family makes them a great addition to blends for all seasons.

-3. Herbaceous – Herbaceous essential oils have a refreshing and have an uplifting effect. they are known for their powerful healing properties.
-Many are used for flavoring dishes.
-The herbaceous family of oils can also be blended with most other oils.
+3. Herbaceous – Herbaceous essential oils have a refreshing and uplifting effect.
+They are known for their powerful healing properties.
+The herbaceous family of oils blends well with oils from most other aroma families.
 The herbaceous family of oils includes basil, bay, clary sage, and fennel.